 Immediate access to care for sports and orthopedic injuries

 When sudden bone, joint or muscle injuries occur, prompt treatment from providers who specialize in orthopedic care helps ensure the best recovery.
-Conveniently located inside Kansas City Orthopaedic Institute, Ortho Urgent Care provides after-hours access to highly specialized orthopedic care and sports medicine experts, available during evening and weekend hours when many people need urgent care access.
+Conveniently located inside Kansas City Orthopaedic Institute, Ortho Urgent Care provides access to highly specialized orthopedic care and sports medicine experts seven days a week when many people need urgent care access.

 To contact us, call 913-319-7633.